quintel/documentation/modules/industry/README.markdown

   * A was 1 and becomes 10
   * B was 2 and becomes 20

+Note: Mark den Heijer has included a more extensive and realistic example in the Industry docmentation.

 #### Possible future extensions

-In addition to this, we can also for example ask the `Steel factory` for its `output_capacity`, its `co2_emissions`, `final_energy_demand` etcetera, etcetera, which would make a lot of statistical converters rendundant and could open up new possibilities.
+In addition to this, we can also for example ask the `Steel factory` for its `output_capacity`, its `co2_emissions`, `final_energy_demand` etcetera, which would have the added benefit of making a lot of statistical converters rendundant and could open up new possibilities.

-Precaution would be advised to not overuse or abuse this new pattern.
+Caution is needed not to overuse or abuse this new pattern.

 We should also think about rendundance with respect to defining properties.
 (e.g. what determines output capacity: the elements or the collection?)